 - When prompted, choose to erase and restore your iPhone.
 Click Restore to begin this process.

-- Over the next 15 to 30 minutes your iPhone will restart multiple times and then when it is done you will be back on iOS 11.0.1 or iOS 11.0.2.
+- Over the next 15 to 30 minutes your iPhone will restart multiple times and then when it is done you will be back on iOS 11.2.5 or whatever version you are downgrading to.
 From here you can restore from an iCloud or iTunes backup and get going or you can start fresh.